Ljubiša Dunđerski

+Playing career

 Dunđerski made a name for himself at Vojvodina, before transferring to Atalanta in 1997.
 He spent seven years in Italy, also playing for Como and Treviso, before returning to Vojvodina in 2004.
+He played in one unofficial match for FR Yugoslavia, against a Hong Kong League XI at the 1997 Carlsberg Cup.

+Post-playing career

 In 2015, Dunđerski served as the director of football at his former club Vojvodina.

-On December 18, 2016, he became sports director of FK Spartak Subotica.
+On 18 December 2016, he became sports director of Spartak Subotica.

+Personal life

+His son David is a professional footballer who plays for Spartak Subotica.